6 Mobile Banking Trends to Follow in 2020

 Marketplace Banking and Banking as a Service (BaaS)

-predicts that to remain competitive most businesses will need to switch to an “ecosystem business model”.
+BCG predicts that to remain competitive most businesses will need to switch to an “ecosystem business model”.
 Instead of attempting to do-it-all on their own, leaders will digitally join forces with other players and grow through platform offerings.

 Think about the automotive sector.
 Most OEMs are gradually launching servitized offerings ranging from car sharing to connected parking solutions, e-vehicle charging infrastructure, and more.
 By plugging new players into their ecosystem, they drastically expand the scope of value-added services to consumers and gain additional revenues.

 The financial industry is pursuing a similar route.
-Challenger bank Monzo that their ultimate product vision is “to build a financial control centre, a single hub that you can use to manage your entire financial life”.
+Challenger bank Monzo said that their ultimate product vision is “to build a financial control centre, a single hub that you can use to manage your entire financial life”.
 Already, their mobile banking features include:

 - The ability to switch energy providers and find a better deal